determined-ai/determined/docs/integrations/observability/_index.rst

    kubectl create ns gmp-public

-#.
-Copy and apply the file from the `GKE documentation
+2. Copy and apply the file from the `GKE documentation
    <https://cloud.google.com/stackdriver/docs/managed-prometheus/exporters/nvidia-dcgm#install-exporter>`__
    in the ``gmp-public`` namespace

 .. code:: bash

-   kubectl apply -n gmp-public -f file.yaml
+   kubectl apply -n gmp-public -f /tmp/file.yaml

-#.
-Create a service for the DCGM exporter.
+3. Create a service for the DCGM exporter.

 .. code:: bash

    kubectl apply -n gmp-public -f gkeDCGMExporterService.yaml

-This differs from the GKE docs linked above because we are going to deploy a Prometheus instalation instead of using the managed service Google Cloud Offers.
+This differs from the GKE docs linked above because we are going to deploy a Prometheus installation instead of using the managed service Google Cloud Offers.
 It is possible to use the managed offering from Google Cloud but some features like GPU statistics by user will not work.

-#.
-Verify DCGM works by port forwarding the service.
+4. Verify DCGM works by port forwarding the service.

 .. code:: bash

-   kubectl -n gmp-public port-foward service/nvidia-dcgm-exporter 9400
+   kubectl -n gmp-public port-forward service/nvidia-dcgm-exporter 9400

-#.
-In a new console tab check the service works.
+5. In a new console tab check the service works.

 .. code:: bash